nabh23/advanced-dbms-assignments/bulk_ingest/README.md

 ![Result](./result_9b.png "Variation in Throughput with # of indexes")

+* Overall, the throughput decreases as the number of indexes increases.
+However, for 4 indexes the throughput has increased compared to 3 indexes

 ### c)

 ### d) Insert records using the INSERT / SELECT syntax